SAP/cloud-security-services-integration-library/java-security/Migration_SAPJavaBuildpackProjects.md

 </dependency>
 ```

-Furthermore, make sure that you do not refer to any other sap security library with group-id `com.sap.security` or `com.sap.security.nw.sso.*`.
+Furthermore, make sure that you do not refer to any other SAP-internal security library with group-id `com.sap.security` or `com.sap.security.nw.sso.*`.

 #### Congratulation!
 With that you're Done!
 You can continue [here](Migration_SAPJavaBuildpackProjects_V2.md) to understand what needs to be done to leverage the new api that is exposed by the SAP Java Buildpack as of version `x.y.z`.